awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/custom-platforms.md

 eb create -p MyCustomPlatformARN --version 2.1
 ```

 You can apply tags to a custom platform version when you create it, and edit tags of existing custom platform versions\.
-For details, see [Tagging Custom Platform Versions](custom-platforms-tagging.md)\.
+For details, see [Tagging custom platform versions](custom-platforms-tagging.md)\.

-## Creating a Custom Platform<a name="custom-platform-creating"></a>
+## Creating a custom platform<a name="custom-platform-creating"></a>

 To create a custom platform, the root of your application must include a platform definition file, `platform.yaml`, which defines the type of builder used to create the custom platform\.
-The format of this file is described in [Platform\.yaml File Format](platform-yaml-format.md)\.
+The format of this file is described in [Platform\.yaml file format](platform-yaml-format.md)\.
 You can create your custom platform from scratch, or use one of the [sample custom platforms](#custom-platforms-sample) as a starting point\.

-## Using a Sample Custom Platform<a name="custom-platforms-sample"></a>
+## Using a sample custom platform<a name="custom-platforms-sample"></a>

 One alternative to creating your own custom platform is to use one of the platform definition archive samples to bootstrap your custom platform\.
 The only items you have to configure in the samples before you can use them are a source AMI and a Region\.